blakeembrey/free-style/README.md

 }
 ```

-Second, the third argument to `create()` is a map of change function handlers.
+The only argument to `create()` is a map of change function handlers.
 All functions are required:

 - `add (style: Container<any>, index: number): void`
 - `change (style: Container<any>, oldIndex: number, newIndex: number): void`